Buying Instagram Likes: The Engagement Lever, Explained

 Some services sell likes on individual posts without any follower component.
 That fits a few situations:

-The quality bar is identical to follower delivery: gradual arrival, real accounts, spread over time, and no password.
+The quality bar is identical to follower delivery: gradual arrival, accounts that hold through cleanups, spread over time, and no password.
 If your count is already solid and only your ratio is off, standalone likes recalibrate it.
 If your count is low too, likes alone won't be enough on their own.

 If Instagram Removes Bought Likes